-How to tune up a Club Car golf cart?
-Focus on the three essentials:
+To tune up a Club Car, you will focus on the three essentials:

 These are the basics for any gas-powered engine.
 These points can be checked BEFORE spending any cash on parts.